Boston University–Cornell men's ice hockey rivalry

-The Boston University–Cornell men's ice hockey rivalry is a ice hockey sports rivalry between the programs at Boston University and Cornell University.
+The Boston University–Cornell men's ice hockey rivalry is an ice hockey sports rivalry between the programs at Boston University and Cornell University.

 Due to playing in separate conferences, the two teams no longer play an annual series, however, they have continued the rivalry by meeting at Madison Square Garden every other year around Thanksgiving.

 History

 Cornell is one of the few teams to hold a winning record against Boston University in ice hockey.
 Of those teams, no squad had faced the Terriers more than the Big Red.

 Early years

 Cornell played its first ice hockey games as far back as the late-19th century.
 Boston University was a relative newcomer, playing its first match during the final year of World War I. Despite being two of the oldest programs in the country, they only met twice until the mid-1960s.
 This happened due to several factors, with the main being that Cornell only played a few games each year until building the Lynah Rink in 1957.
 However, even after becoming conference rivals when ECAC Hockey was formed in 1961, the two squads never got around to scheduling one another until 1968.